brandonkal/linaria/docs/BENEFITS.md

 ### 1. No new syntax to learn

 Linaria's syntax is just like regular CSS, plus ability to nest selectors for convenience.
-There's no new syntax for variables, mixins or functions.
+There's no new syntax for variables, mixins, or functions.
 It's just JavaScript!

 ### 2. Same advantages as regular CSS